 The process is one of removing constraints or old assumptions, opening possibilities, and designing the process with a fresh perspective.
 Firstly, a focus on the outcome, and spending energy on clearly defining it, is the precursor to using imagination and all available assets to deliver it.

-Starting with an audacious goal, a clean sheet and open mind is scary, hugely empowering, and motivating!
+Starting with an audacious goal, a clean sheet and an open mind is scary, hugely empowering, and motivating!

-By taking a fresh approach to the age-old challenges and directing energy at a desired outcome, it is possible to leap-frog approaches that require incremental development from the point at which we are today.
+By taking a fresh approach to the age-old challenges and directing energy at the desired outcome, it is possible to leap-frog approaches that require incremental development from the point at which we are today.